-- After 30 games, the odds increase in 94 percent.
+- After 30 games, the odds increase to 94 percent.

-All of these data begs the question: Has the Premier League gone stale?
-This remarkably deep analysis of 22 seasons’ worth of data, plus a few randomized leagues for good measure, have borne out how mathematically predictable the world’s most-watched soccer league has become.
+All of this data begs the question: Has the Premier League gone stale?
+This remarkably deep analysis of 22 seasons’ worth of data, plus a few randomized leagues for good measure, has borne out how mathematically predictable the world’s most-watched soccer league has become.

 Match data (1995-2017) from the four senior English leagues was analyzed.
 For each season the weekly (partial) standings were computed for the respective leagues and Kendall’s normalized tau-distance and Spearman r-values determined after each round of competition.
 These are metrics that tell how close the team ranking order, at any point in the season, is to the final end-of-season league standings.
 Best-fit power-law and logarithmic functions were applied to the respective tau-distance and Spearman curves, with the ‘goodness-of-fit’ assessed using the R2 value.